DavidZatica/DavidZatica/README.md

  <img height="25px" src="Icons/Fiverr.svg">&nbsp;
 </a> <br>

-### I am a software developer and a professional graphic designer
+### I am a professional software developer and graphic designer

 Some of my skills:
 - Graphic design